programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 p = figure(x_range=countries)
 ```

 Now, we need to make a `ColumnDataSource` from our grouped data and create a `figure`.
-Since our x-axis will list the five countries, not numerical data, we need to tell the figure how to handle the x-axis.
+Since our x-axis will list the five countries (rather than numerical data) we need to tell the figure how to handle the x-axis.

 To do this, we create a list of countries from our source object, using `source.data` and the column name as key.
 The list of countries is then passed as the `x_range` to our `figure` constructor.
 Because this is a list of text data, the figure knows the x-axis is categorical and it also knows what possible values our x range can take (i.e. AUSTRALIA, GREAT BRITAIN, etc.).